PRIVATE TRAVEL IDEAS

 Today begins with a Yangon city tour which will take you to the diplomatic area, highlighting some of the rich colonial architecture dating back from the British occupation to the downtown area.
 Stops will be made at famous landmarks including the Sule Pagoda, which is over 2500 years old and occupies the centre of the city.
 This is an important space in contemporary Burmese politics, ideology and geography.
 Continue onto the beautiful Chauk Htat Gyi Pagoda, famous for it Reclining Buddha.
 After lunch, visit the General Aung San House Museum which is a museum dedicated to General Aung San, considered to be the Father of modern-day Burma.
 Established in 1962, the two-story museum was Aung San's last residence before his assassination in July 1947.
 It is a colonial-era villa, built in 1921, where his daughter Aung San Suu Kyi grew up as a child.
 His place in history as the Architect of Burmese Independence and a national hero is assured both from his own legacy and due to the activities of his daughter.
 For many years, the museum was opened only for three hours each year.
 The museum formally reopened on 24 March 2012.
 There will be time for a photo stop at Kandawgyi Royal Barge.
 Before sunset, visit the Shwedagon Pagoda, the most famous landmark in Yangon and the most sacred Buddhist pagoda for the Burmese.
 It is 99 metres and dominates the skyline of the city.
 Enjoy dinner at local restaurant before returning back to your hotel.
 (BLD)

-This morning transfer to Nyaung Shwe and continue the drive to Heho for your short flight back to Yangon.
+This morning transfer to the airport for your short flight back to Yangon.
 On arrival, visit the National museum famous for the Lion Throne.
-Have lunch and afterwards you have time to shop in the 70 year old Scott market (also known as the Bogyoke Aung San Market) where you can buy antique Burmese handicrafts, jewellery, art and other traditional goods.
+Have lunch and afterwards you have time to shop in the 70 yearold Scott market (also know as the Bogyoke Aung San Market) where you can buy antique Burmese handicrafts, jewellery, art and other traditional goods.
 It is a major bazaar with inner cobblestone streets and colonial architecture.
 Also visit the flower and fruit market in China town.
 Tonight have dinner and overnight at your hotel in Yangon.
 (BLD)

 Today transfer to the Yangon airport for your departure flight.
 (B)